Materials:

 2. Turn on some music to simulate how Kandinsky would listen to music while he painted.

-3. Start by painting the perimeter of a section, rounding the inside corners and leaving a white (unpainted) circle inside.
+3. Start by painting the perimeter of a square, rounding the inside corners and leaving a white (unpainted) circle inside.
 Your goal with this project is to mix as many different colors as possible, so keep that in mind as you work.

-5. Keep mixing new colors, trying not to use the same color in more than one spot.
-Use all five of your paint colors to mix secondary and intermediate colors, tints, and shades.
 (Try to rinse your brush only when necessary – you don’t have to rinse it with every color change.
 After rinsing, dab your brush on a paper towel to remove any excess water.)

 Great job!